 - electronically using the PDF(s) linked below.
 Documents in PDF format require the free Adobe Acrobat Reader External application for viewing.

 - in print.
-A single copy can be requested free of charge.
-Send requests to email@example.com with your name, mailing address, telephone number and name of the report, or contact:
+Send your request for a free copy to firstname.lastname@example.org with your name, mailing address, telephone number, and name of the report.
+You may also order online or contact:

 National Diabetes Information Clearinghouse